Import your Microsoft Project plan into Office Timeline

 C) How to filter your view and select specific tasks to import

-Read the whole guide to learn the ins and outs of importing from Project, or jump to the chapter you’re interested using the links above.
+Read the whole guide to learn the ins and outs of importing from Project, use the links above to jump to a specific chapter, or watch the video below for a quick overview.

 A) How to bring your Project data into the Office Timeline Add-in